kiegroup/kie-docker-ci-images/README.md

 The build process for this project consist of the following steps:
 * Build database EAP/Wildfly modules artifacts that will be used for the next Docker images builds (module = `kie-jboss-modules`)
 * For each project's sub-module (`KIE Workbench`, `KIE Drools Workbench`, `KIE Execution Server`, `UF Dashbuilder`)
-    * Create the Maven site for each KIE application located at each project's submodules
     * Create Docker images for `KIE Workbench`, `KIE Drools Workbench`, `KIE Execution Server` and `UF Dashbuilder` using latest SNAPSHOT versions from both `master` and `product` branches
     * Push the images into the Docker registry (this step is currently disabled)
     * Run a Docker container the each recently creaated image